Dr. Kezirian is recognized around the world as a sleep apnea surgery expert. He works with each patient to find the surgery that is right for them.

 • Tongue Region

 Many studies have shown that finding the cause is the key to success of surgery and oral appliance mouthpieces.
 The means that there is no one-size-fits-all solution for snoring and obstructive sleep apnea.
-While one patient might do well with one procedure, another patient might benefit from a different type of surgery or an oral appliance.
+While one patient might do well with one procedure, another patient might benefit from a different type of surgery, an oral appliance, or a combination.

 Dr. Kezirian’s Approach